 Johnson, Bill.
 Bill Johnson and his wife Brenda (Beni) are senior pastors of Bethel Church in Redding, California, USA.
-He is an author and is heavily involved in the False Revival Movement.
+He is an author or co-auther of a number of books including the very New Age book The Physics of Heaven, and is heavily involved in the False Revival Movement, and promotes false signs including feathers, gold dust, and glory clouds (while teaching the importance of having things – like those signs – that we don't understand and cannot control).
 He is an associate and supporter of Todd Bentley.
-He and his church are specifically mentioned in Part 3 of Andrew Strom's Kundalini documentary, and has visited New Zealand several times.
+He and his church are specifically mentioned in Part 3 of Andrew Strom's Kundalini documentary, features in Andrew Strom's trailer for his upcoming documentary Kundalini Warning Part 4, and has visited New Zealand several times.
 His Church also teaches the strongly New Age "healing" Sozo.

 Johnson, Ian.
 Ian Johnson is a false signs person who supports false signs of gold dust, feathers, and gem stones, and angelic appearances.
-He is based in Auckland and has toured New Zealand with Kathie Walters.
+He is based in Auckland and has toured New Zealand with false teachers such as Ian Clayton and Kathie Walters.
 See the Jack and Gaye Stradwick listing for a very relevant quote from Lee Grady, editor of Charisma magazine.
 Also see False Revival Movement.

 The Journey.
 New Age healing seminar founded and run by (Ms) Brandon Bays.
 It's an LGAT (Large Group Awareness Training program), and thus competes with NLP and Landmark Education, and is possibly based on NLP with even more New Age material thrown in.
 She has also written a book named The Journey.
 Please note that while Brandon Bays claims to have dealt with a large tumour without drugs or surgery, ignoring or rejecting medical advice and treatment can have lethal consequences.